jlperona-teaching/ecs390-fall19/seminars/week10.md

 #### Giving Good Feedback

 In the spirit of this class being about improving your teaching ability, here's some resources about feedback from the [Students Assessing Teaching And Learning (SATAL) Program](https://cetl.ucmerced.edu/satal) from UC Merced.
-Admittedly, this is for students rather than TAs or instructors, but I think it's useful to point out.
+Admittedly, this is for students rather than TAs or instructors, but I think it's useful for everyone.

 The SATAL Program created [this useful rubric](https://d1b10bmlvqabco.cloudfront.net/attach/jqitg8o5zp125/j7z56pnupw9461/jt0c3yml2fz2/shs_rubric.pdf) (also available on [Canvas](https://canvas.ucdavis.edu/files/6660862/download?download_frd=1)) on how to give useful feedback to instructors on their classes.
 They've divided it into highly useful, somewhat useful, and not useful feedback that students can give to instructors to improve their courses and teaching.